ZarnackGroup/racoon_clip/docs/all_options.rst

 Using manual barcode setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If your experiment does not follow one of these standard setups, you can define the setup manually and experiment_type defaults to other.
-To account for all of them and also allow other experimental setups racoon_clip uses a barcode consisting of umi1+experimental_barcode+umi2 is used.
+To account for all of them and also allow other experimental setups, racoon_clip uses a barcode consisting of umi1+experimental_barcode+umi2.
 Parts of this barcode that do not exist in a particular data set can be set to length 0.
 These are the parameters to manually set up your barcode+UMI architecture:

 - **barcodeLength** (int): length of the complete barcode (UMI 1 + experimental barcode + UMI 2)

-- **umi1_len** (int): length of the UMI 1.
+- **umi1_len** (int): length of UMI 1.
 Note that the sequences of the barcodes will be antisense of the barcodes used in the experiment.
 Therefore, UMI 1 is the 3' UMI of the experimental barcode.
 If the UMI is only 5' of the experimental barcode, set to 0.

--  **umi2_len** (int): length of the UMI 1.
+-  **umi2_len** (int): length of UMI 1.
 Note that the sequences of the barcodes will be antisense of the barcodes used in the experiment.
 Therefore, UMI 2 is the 5' UMI of the experimental barcode.
 If the UMI is only 3' of the experimental barcode, set to 0.

 - **total_barcode_len** (int): total length of the experimental barcode region that is read, including UMIs and random barcodes.
 Set to 0 if no barcode filtering should be done.